 Due to the kick this drink was reputedly named for the 75MM French artillery guns used in WWI.
 Some stories say this cocktail originated with American soldiers in France who wanted a Tom Collins.
 Soda water wasn't available but Champagne was.
 Whatever the case it's still an amazing drink.

-Simple syrup works well in a French 75.
+Simple syrup works well in this drink.
 It also lends itself to using flavored syrups as well.
 If you prefer you can substitute 1/2 teaspoon of superfine sugar.